 Choosing The Right Audio Interface

 A good rule of thumb is to have more inputs than you need.
 If your setup will involve recording an entire band set up. you may need more than 8 inputs.
 Most audio interfaces will indicate more inputs than 8 but would only have 8 mic preamps built-in.
 Other inputs will only be usable with extensions via ADAT.
-If you intend to record a fully mic'ed up drum kit with 6 to 8 inputs, you may need an additional extension rackmount preamp with 8 more inputs, or use a Digital Mixer as an audio interface instead.
+If you intend to record a fully mic'ed up drum kit with 6 to 8 inputs, you may need an additional extension rackmount preamp with 8 more inputs.
+Or you can use a Digital Mixer as an audio interface instead.
 Digital Mixers are more expensive but offer more inputs and outputs than a dedicated Audio Interface.
+You can also opt for a PA Mixing Console which allows for even more connectivity options.

-If you are primarily set up for a podcast, a bedroom set up for making Youtube videos with instruments or for recording interviews with no more than 2 inputs at a time, A USB Condenser mic may be enough if you have no plans of expansion.
+A USB Condenser mic may be enough for a podcast.
+Or a bedroom set up for making Youtube videos with instruments.
+It's also viable for recording interviews with no more than 2 inputs at a time.
+This is especially if you have no plans of expansion.
 For more flexibility, It is preferable to get an audio interface with at least 4 inputs as well as midi i/o for other devices.

-Having a studio monitor setup makes your rig function more like a studio.
-Choosing the right listening devices all depends on your budget as speakers and headphones tend to be better as you go upwards in price points.
-One very important thing to remember is to be careful with selecting speaker size; having large speakers in a small room will wreak havoc on your low frequency balancing and perception while having small speakers in a larger room will have minor reflections may tend to be as loud as the source but if one has to be chosen, choose smaller speakers.
-It's easier and cheaper to control higher frequency reflections than low-frequency resonance.
+One very important thing to remember is to be careful with selecting speaker size.
+Having large speakers in a small home recording studio will wreak havoc on your low frequency response balancing and perception.
+While having small speakers in a larger home recording studio will have minor reflections may tend to be as loud as the source.

-Even if you already have monitor speakers, having a good pair of headphones can help you get final checks done especially on the low and high frequencies.
-I have a pair of generic iPod earbuds, some cheap common headphones, and earphones that people are likely to use for checking whether my mixes translate on consumer-grade listening devices.
+Even if you already have studio monitors, having a good pair of headphones in your home recording studio can help you get final checks done.
+It's especially useful on the low and high frequencies.
+I have a pair of generic iPod earbuds, some cheap common open back headphones, and earphones that people are likely to use.
+These are for checking whether my mixes translate on consumer-grade listening devices.

 Microphones and Inputs

-Choosing microphones for your project studio can be confusing because of the sheer number of options.
-If you only intend to record vocals for podcasts, voice-overs or streaming, USB Microphones are your best bet since you won't need to buy a separate audio interface with phantom power.
-This option sacrifices scalability for convenience so if you are sure you won't be doing anything beyond 1 channel, a USB microphone may be your best bet.
+Choosing microphones for your home recording studio can be confusing because of the sheer number of options.
+If you only intend to record vocals for podcasts, voice-overs or streaming, USB Studio Microphones are your best bet.
+With a USB mic, you won't need to buy a separate audio interface with phantom power.
+This option sacrifices scalability for convenience.
+If you won't be doing anything beyond 1 channel, USB studio microphones may be your best bet.

-For those who want a slightly more versatile setup for doing Youtube covers and gear demos, and podcasts, having more than one mic is necessary.
-A great way to get started is to have one large-diaphragm condenser microphone and one handheld dynamic microphone paired with an audio interface with at least 4 preamp inputs.
-This is a great starter set up for those who want to record both their instrument/amplifier and do commentary at the same time or for podcasters with guest speakers.
+Having more than one mic is necessary for those who want a slightly more versatile home recording studio setup.
+This is advisable for doing Youtube content like song covers, gear demos, and podcasts.
+A great way to get started is to have one large-diaphragm condenser microphone and one handheld dynamic microphone.
+Then get an audio interface with at least 4 preamp inputs.
+This is a great starter set up for those who want to record electric guitar amps.
+It's also great for using more than one mic to record acoustic guitars.
+Podcasters with multiple guests also benefit from this home recording setup.

 For those who want to mic up a drum kit for recording, there are several drum mic sets available on the market.
 Since most drum mics have 6 pieces (Kick, Snare, Rack Tom, Floor Tom, and a pair of overheads), it's best to have an interface with at least 8 inputs.

-D.i. boxes are not a necessity if you have a good audio interface since modern interfaces have a selectable mic/line input plus DB pads when available.
+D.i. boxes are not a necessity for a basic home recording studio if you have a good audio interface.
+Modern interfaces have a selectable mic/line input plus DB pads when available.
 D.i. boxes are best used if you're recording an amplifier with a mic but want to split the signal from the guitar and record a dry signal for in the box processing or reamping.
 For these purposes, a passive d.i. box will suffice.

-For those who want to put up a home setup to produce beat-based music, Midi keys and Midi pad controllers are a must-have.
-Though you can still get away with programming music note for note, having keys and pads does wonders for productivity since you won't have to worry about losing track of ideas while programming hits and notes.
+For those who want to put up a home setup to produce beat-based music, a MIDI keyboard is a must have, preferably with MIDI pad controllers.
+Though you can still get away with programming music note for note, having keys and pads does wonders for productivity.
+You won't have to worry about losing track of ideas while programming hits and notes.
 These extensions of your setup should be treated as real instruments because they usually have a learning curve to them.
 Master them and you can both write and perform your music with the same hardware.
+MIDI keyboards vary in size, so make sure you pick one that can fit your studio desk space.
+Compact studio gear are perfect for small studio setups.

 Outboard Gear and Digital/Analog Hybrid Setups

-Upgrading your studio to accommodate outboard gear may come at the added cost of buying new furniture and racks, renovation and other expenditures.
-I work completely in the box for my projects since modern plugin technology has advanced enough to provide near-convincing results with regards to emulating analog gear.
+Upgrading your studio to accommodate outboard gear may come at the added cost of buying new furniture and racks.
+You might also need to do renovation.
+I work completely in the box for my projects.
+Modern plugin technology has advanced enough to provide near-convincing results emulating analog gear.

-In recent years, the popularity of Digital Effects for guitar like the Line6 Pod and Helix, AxeFx series, Kemper Profiling Amp and several other contenders has risen in the bedroom setup.
+In recent years, the popularity of Digital Effects for guitar has risen in the bedroom setup.
 They are usually the centerpiece for guitar-oriented project studios and are a staple in many YouTube channels.
-While the "Emulation vs Real Amp" debates rage on, there is no doubt that the convenience and tone these effects have made it easy to come up with great guitar and bass tones without ear-splitting volumes from a tube amp.
+There is no doubt that the convenience and tone these effects have made it easy to come up with great guitar and bass tones.
 If you favor complete control over your tone, nothing can beat mic'ing up a real amp.
 However, with real amps, one good tone comes an infinite number of bad ones and taking the time to find that one tone may not be ideal for some.

 If you want to know about all the other types of gear available then take a look at this Extensive Home Recording Studio Equipment List.